Joseph-Drapeau/async-api/README.md

-# aysnc-api
+# async-api
-This repo is a place to practice setting up a FastAPI app to be deployed in AWS Lambda.
+This repo is a place to practice setting up an async FastAPI app to be deployed in AWS Lambda.